×

 Smoking or Alcohol

 Smoking and alcohol can raise blood pressure and increase triglyceride levels.
-Smoking also lowers the amount of oxygen that can be efficiently carried by the blood.
+Smoking also lowers the amount of oxygen that the blood can efficiently carry.
 Smoking can also destroy blood vessels and heart muscles.

 Signs of Heart Attack in Women